Pwd9000-ML/blog-devto/posts/2024/DevOps-Build-2024-Book-Of-News/DevOps-Build-2024-Book-Of-News.md

 ### 6. Expanding Flexibility with Azure Functions

 Azure Functions is launching new features that offer more flexibility and extensibility to users.
-The introduction of an extension for the Microsoft Azure OpenAI Service and the availability of Visual Studio Code for the Web as a browser-based developer experience are notable highlights.
-These updates are aimed at enabling developers to easily infuse AI into their apps and get started with Azure Functions more conveniently, further emphasising Microsoft's investment in serverless architectures and AI-driven applications.
+The introduction of an **extension** for the Microsoft Azure **OpenAI Service** and the availability of Visual Studio Code for the Web as a browser-based developer experience are notable highlights.
+These updates are aimed at enabling developers to easily **infuse AI** into their apps and get started with Azure Functions more conveniently, further emphasising Microsoft's investment in serverless architectures and **AI-driven applications**.

 Check out the **[Azure Functions - Build 24 Update](https://techcommunity.microsoft.com/t5/apps-on-azure-blog/azure-functions-microsoft-build-2024-update/ba-p/4146471?wt.mc_id=DT-MVP-5004771)** for more information.